dragoncoder047’s blog

 4. The with: is not discarded, because it is a keyword property that actually means something.

 5. The string token ("Did something!!) doesn’t have the closing quote.
-This is so the parser (which reads the tokens) can look at the first character to determine the type of symbol, and in the case of a string, it can just slice off the first character without having to blank out the last as well (which is considerably harder in C than in another lnaguage such as Python) to get the raw string contents.
+This is so the parser (which reads the tokens) can look at the first character to determine the type of symbol, and in the case of a string, it can just slice off the first character without having to blank out the last as well (which is considerably harder in C than in another language such as Python) to get the raw string contents.

 Related Posts